jamesthurley/slipway_github_commit_graph/README.md

 - `github_token`: A GitHub personal access token which has sufficient permissions to fetch the data.
 Alternatively use the `GITHUB_TOKEN` environment variable.
-- `data`: Data which the JSX can bind to.
+- `theme`: An object containing zero or more of the following properties:
   - `horizontal_padding`: The padding to the left and right of the commit graph.
   - `vertical_padding`: The padding above and below the commit graph.
   - `background_color`: The background color.
   - `font_color`: The font color.
   - `day_border_width`: The border width of the day boxes.
   - `day_border_color`: The border color of the day boxes.
   - `day_palette`: The palette to use for the day boxes.
 This should be an array of colors.

 ## Suggested Permissions